IronMage/SeniorDesign/README.md

 Python and Lua code that utilizes Machine Learning to autonomously learn to play NES games

+##Bizhawk

+Contains all folders and files needed for emulation with Bizhawk, including FUZZYevolve.lua and SMW1.state

+###FUZZYevolve.lua

+The main lua file to be loaded into the Bizhawk emulator.
+This file will extract the game information, send it out using TCP to the python server with the format of number of enemies followed by x y pairs for each enemy, the python server will return the buttons to be pressed, and those buttons will be set on the game controller.

 ##Communication

 TCP connection between a Lua client and a Python server